jsonmaf1a/jsonmaf1a/README.md

 ## About
 :floppy_disk: Hi there, I'm Kirill.
-I am a __Junior Frontend developer__ from Ukraine.I am currently studying to be a software engineer in college.
+I am a __Junior Frontend developer__ from Ukraine.
+I am currently studying to be a software engineer in college.
 Website development for me is both a job and a hobby, but at the same time I take my work responsibly and do it strictly on time.<br>
-:computer: I can create responsive websites with _HTML_ and _CSS_ , also I can work with _Bootstrap_.
-I am learning _React.js_ right now.
+:computer: I can create responsive websites with _HTML_ and _CSS_ and I am learning _React.js_ right now.

 :keyboard: I'm currently working on a __[IPhub](https://github.com/kkk-petrov/iphub)__